sozu-proxy/sozu/doc/lifetime_of_a_session.md

 HTTP request and response can happen

-Before we dive into the creation, lifetime and death of sessions, we need to understand two concepts that are entirely segregated in Sozu:
+Before we dive into the creation, lifetime and death of sessions, we need to understand two concepts that are entirely segregated in Sōzu:

 - the socket handling with the [mio](https://docs.rs/mio/0.7.13/mio/) crate
 - the `SessionManager` that keeps track of all sessions